lopezmontes/GenoMus/specs/aux/specs_backup_old.md

 - **parameter**: Normalized float &isinv; [0, 1] used to feed the functions' required arguments.
 These numeric values are leaves of the functional tree that gives rise to a genotype.
 - **leaf**: Terminal node of a genotype functional tree, containing a parameter.
 - **list**: Array of parameters.
-- **event**: Simplest sonic event.
+- **chord**: Simplest sonic event.
 In traditional music writing, a note.
-The default atributes of an event are: [duration, pitch, articulation, intensity].
-An event can contain more than one pitch. events with more parameters can be set, for example, for electroacoustic works, where a sonic event could be defined by dozens of features.
-A note can consist of two or more concatenated pitches. events can be concatenated only sequentially (one after another, without overlapping).
-Overlapping effect among events inside the same voice can be achieved by means of articulation.
-An event can be extended to other domains beyond music, like visuals, lighting, etc., along with musical events, or standalone.
+The default atributes of a chord are: [duration, pitch, articulation, intensity].
+A chord can contain more than one pitch.
+Chords with more parameters can be set, for example, for electroacoustic works, where a sonic event could be defined by dozens of features.
+A note can consist of two or more concatenated pitches.
+Chords can be concatenated only sequentially (one after another, without overlapping).
+Overlapping effect among chords inside the same voice can be achieved by means of articulation.
+A chord can be extended to other domains beyond music, like visuals, lighting, etc., along with musical events, or standalone.
 - **voice**: Line of music (usually for an only instrument).
-A voice is a wrapper for a sequence of one or more events.
+A voice is a wrapper for a sequence of one or more chords.
 A voice can consist of two or more voices sequentially concatenated  together (one after another, without overlapping).
-Each event inside a voice can contain more than one pitch.
+Each chord inside a voice can contain more than one pitch.
 For instance, a sequence of major chords can be a single voice.
 - **score**: Excerpt or a whole piece of music.
 A score is a wrapper for one or more voices.
 A score can consist of two or more scores together.
 Scores can be concatenated sequentially (one after another) or simultaneously (sounding together).
 The product of these concatenations is a new score.
-The event-voice-score structure is defined after [bach](https://www.bachproject.net/) paradigm, to facilitate the visualization and interactions with phenotypes in Max environment.
+The chord-voice-score structure is defined after [bach](https://www.bachproject.net/) paradigm, to facilitate the visualization and interactions with phenotypes in Max environment.
-- **duration**: Time length from the beginning of an event to the beginning of the next event, into the same voice.
+- **duration**: Time length from the beginning of a chord to the beginning of the next chord, into the same voice.
-- **pitch**: Each of the root frecuencies in an event.
+- **pitch**: Each of the root frecuencies in a chord.
-- **articulation**: Length of the event sound.
-It can be different from the event duration.
-If articulation matchs the duration, a perfect legato among events will be played.
+- **articulation**: Length of the chord sound.
+It can be different from the chord duration.
+If articulation matchs the duration, a perfect legato among chords will be played.
 Shorter or larger values for articulation will sound as staccato or lasciare vibrare effects.
-- **intensity**: Dynamic of an event.
+- **intensity**: Dynamic of a chord.
 - **GenoMus function catalog**: JSON file that lists and characterizes all the available functions for genotype generation of a species.
 - **function type identifier**: Prefix used to name functions, to ease the function type identification.
 The use of identifiers is not compulsory, but very convenient for readability of decoded genotypes.
 - **function index**: Integer assigned incrementally to identify each function with a unique number in the GenoMus functions catalogue.